We are a diverse community here at St. P&P and have a diverse of different ministries. Here are some of the things we’re doing.

 The Missions Committee seeks to foster a passion for missions, corporately as a parish, and as individuals, and families through education, financial discernment, and prayer.
 Knowing it is only by the power Holy Spirit, in the name of Jesus Christ that we can accomplish this God given purpose.

 Therefore welcome one another as Christ has welcomed you, for the glory of God.
 Romans 15:7

 Every Friday we host a drop-in and meal ministry.
 We offer a good meal, a place to feel safe, and a place to belong in a Christian context.
-There are opportunities to play cards, read a book, have a good meal, and have a chat with friends.
+There are opportunities to play cards, read a book, and have a chat with friends.
 If you need someone to talk to, we are here for you, and there is also a pastor in attendance the first Friday of every month.
-Summer hours, in effect in June through August, are 7:30pm to 9:30pm.
-Winter hours, in effect for the rest of the year, are 7:30 pm to 10:00 pm.
+Summer hours, in effect June through August, are 7:30pm to 9:30pm.
+Winter hours, in effect for the remainder of the year, are 7:30 pm to 10:00 pm.

 A Place to Worship

 Sponsored by A Place to Go: Once a month, on the first Friday, there is a service of worship and Holy Communion.
 All are welcome to join us at 8:15 pm in the lounge for song and prayer as we celebrate the grace of our Lord, Jesus Christ.

 St Peter & Paul’s has been putting on a Christmas Day dinner for 50 years.
 Usually we serve approximately 300 people in three sittings and provide up to 100 meals as take-out for those who request it.
 The event is publicized around town and we have many people who come year after year, some who often don’t have other plans for Christmas day and want to be around others and enjoy a good meal.